Open Space and Mountain Parks

-City As Play
+City as Play

-Urban Planner James Rojas pioneered the City as Play method as an interactive method to creatively engage people in the planning process.
+Urban Planner James Rojas pioneered City as Play as an interactive method to creatively engage people in the planning process.
 Mr. Rojas presented his work at CU Boulder and facilitated several workshops for the Civic Area.
 Since then GUB has continued to explore a variety of applications for this method.

 Perceptions of Resilience